ricklancee/maljs/README.md

 A promise based json api wrapper for the MAL (myanimelist) api. http://myanimelist.net/modules.php?go=api

 This api has not been tested in production environments.
+In order to use the MAL api you are required to be whitelisted [as discussed in this topic](https://myanimelist.net/forum/?topicid=692311).

 ### Support
 All api requests return promises.
 Use a Promise polyfill where neccesarry.